ericstrobl/DSV/README.md

 - `X`: specific / clinically interpretable severity dimensions (e.g., CASI-5 domain severities)
 - `Y`: non-specific observable behaviors (e.g., ABC items),

-and learns a small set of orthogonal Aberrant Behavior Profiles (ABPs) -- linear combinations of items in `Y` --- that maximize sparsity of the differential severity --- profile associations.
+and learns a small set of orthogonal latent profiles -- linear combinations of items in `Y` --- that maximize sparsity of the differential severity--profile associations.
 Concretely, after within-group rank standardization, DSV forms the group-differential association matrix between `X` and `Y`, projects it onto a low-dimensional orthonormal basis of `Y`, and then applies a varimax rotation to concentrate differential signal onto minimally overlapping subsets of severity dimensions.
-This construction yields ABPs that remain interpretable at the item level while supporting principled hypothesis testing of group-differential associations.
+This construction yields latent profiles that remain interpretable at the item level while supporting principled hypothesis testing of group-differential associations.

 # Installation